janegca/fem-challenges/11-ping/README.md

 Found a Codepen [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) that makes this method it a bit easier.

+### Error Handling

+Firefox adds a red box-shadow to the input field when it detects an error.
+The shadow stays in place even when the field is cleared.
+Had to add a specific rule to turn it off if the placeholder text is showing.

 References:

 - [Setting Height and Width On Images is Important Again](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/)